LIVING ABROAD GUIDE SECTIONS:

 Laundry

-There are many lavaderos or lavanderías (laundry centers) where you can drop off your clothes to be washed and dried, normally in twenty-four hours or less.
-LaveRap is a major chain of reliable lavaderos throughout the city.
-You will be charged either by the size or by the weight of the load being washed.
-Do keep in mind that lavaderos are not known for their attentive care in handling clothes, so if you have delicate items, you might prefer to wash them by hand at home.
-Most lavaderos also do dry cleaning (tintorería) too.
-Also there’s an app called Mr. Jeff, which is like Uber for laundry.
-They’ll come pick it up from your apartment and bring it back washed, dried, and folded in less than 48 hours.
+Laundry service is not included in your Puentes housing.
+However, there are many lavaderos” or “lavanderías” (laundromats) where you can drop off your clothes to be washed and dried, normally in twenty-four hours.
+LaveRap is a major chain of reliable “lavaderos” throughout Buenos Aires.
+You will be charged either by size or weight of the load.
+Do keep in mind that “lavaderos” are not known for their attentive care in handling clothes, so if you have delicate items, you might prefer to wash them by hand at home.
+Most “lavaderos” also do dry cleaning (“tintorería”) too.

 Gyms